wcharczuk/go-incr/README.md

 The inspiration for `go-incr` is Jane Street's [incremental](https://github.com/janestreet/incremental) library.

 The key difference from this library versus the Jane Street implementation is _parallelism_.
-You can stabilize multiple nodes at once using `ParallelStabilize`.
+You can stabilize multiple nodes with the same recompute height at once using `ParallelStabilize`.
 This is especially useful if you have nodes that make network calls or do other non-cpu bound work.

 # Basics